Learn more about working at Beth Israel Deaconess Hospital Needham

 9-Month Residency Program: Focus is on professional development to include: role exploration, networking, career development, shadowing, delegation, collaboration and communication skills, wellness and self-care, professional practice project or journal review, critical thinking and evidence based practice, clinical advancement program, skills days, preceptor workshop and charge role.

 As a new graduate nurse residency program participant you would carry out the customary job responsibilities required of a med/surg registered nurse.

 License Registered Nurse required., and American Heart Association - Basic Life Support required.

 0-1 years related work experience required.

-BLS Certification and First Aid Training required at hire or must complete within 30 days of hire.
+BLS required, or must be obtained within 30 days of hire.